Endpoint reference

 Why is my filled PDF rendering as empty fields in some viewers?

 Older versions of /api/fill-form returned PDFs with field values set in the data layer but no /AP (appearance stream), which some viewers render as empty boxes.
 As of 2026-05-18 the endpoint regenerates appearance streams using an embedded Helvetica, so any AcroForm whose fields reference /Helvetica in their DA renders correctly.
-If you still see empty fields, the PDF's DA may reference a font we don't have embedded — file an issue via the waitlist form's message field with the template attached.
+If you still see empty fields, the PDF's DA may reference a font we don't have embedded — reply to your key email or write hello@pdfops.dev with the template attached.

 What field types are supported?